 There is regular engagement between executives and senior managers of AFSI and the Company.
-The AFSI Group President and Chairman is also a PCF-2 under the Central Bank's Fitness and Probity regime and sits on the Company's Board

 C.6.5 Solvency risk

 The risk that the entity fails to maintain adequate levels of capital resources of sufficient quality and quantity in order to carry out its business objectives and in order to meet all domestic and international regulatory considerations regarding the capital resource requirements.